 This didn’t work well for me, and it wouldn’t have worked well for New Jersey.

-Slammed by Hurricane Sandy, New Jersey (and New York) are in big need of help, and not just from their neighboring states.
-Unless you believe, with Mitt Romney, that private donations will do the job, they need federal assistance to rebuild homes, highways, bridges, the beaches that generate major income, and more.
+In 2012, the state was slammed by Hurricane Sandy, and in big need of help, and not just from their neighboring states.
+Unless you believed that private donations would do the job, they needed federal assistance to rebuild homes, highways, bridges, the beaches that generate major income, and more.

-It wasn’t too long ago that New Jersey Governor Chris Christie was refusing $3 billion in federal funds to build what would have been the biggest public works project in U.S. history, a new tunnel between New York and New Jersey.
+Yet it wasn’t too long before 2012 that New Jersey Governor Chris Christie refused $3 billion in federal funds to build what would have been the biggest public works project in U.S. history, a new tunnel between New York and New Jersey.
 “I refuse to compromise my principles,” he said, in an interview with the New Jersey Star-Ledger.

-To Christie’s credit, he’s been just as vocal about his appreciation of President Obama’s help as he was about contrary positions in the past.
-And while we often admire (or pretend to admire) consistency in our politicians, this is a change of heart, or at least words, that may help millions of New Jerseyans get through the post-Sandy crisis faster.
+To Christie’s credit, he was vocal about his appreciation when President Obama came through with help.
+And while we often admire (or pretend to admire) consistency in our politicians, Christie’s change of position may have helped millions of New Jerseyans get through the post-Sandy crisis faster.

-What made this change of position possible is that, as anti- as Christie has sometimes been, he never burned his bridges to Obama.
+What made this change of attitude possible is that — as anti-Obama as Christie was before Sandy, he never burned his bridges to the White House.
 He never, to my knowledge, called the President racist names, accused him of being unpatriotic, or slammed the door on future cooperation.

-It’s better to just not burn, or flood, the bridge.
+It’s better to just not burn the bridge.